nicholsons/comp0034-week8/activities/activities-rest.md

 ##  4. Use the API to generate a list of paralympic events on the homepage

 This is a simple illustration of querying data from an API to generate a page in an application.
+It is included for **groups** as groups are asked to both create a REST API, and create additional functionality.
+That additional functionality could be pages that are generated from content in the REST API.

+If you are working as an individual you do not apply this in the coursework.

 Modify the homepage route to make a call the API routes and return